 How Much Money Will I Get From My Settlement?

 If you are hurt in an accident, you have lots of questions.
 But most questions are aimed at the same point: how much money will I get out of my settlement or verdict?
-This is the most pressing question our clients have.
+This "how much?" question is the most pressing issue our clients have.
 And it should be.

 First, let's be clear.
 We cannot give you an exact answer.
 Any lawyer who suggests they can offer you a real value in an online consultation or a phone call is, to put it generously, blowing smoke.

 But what you can find on this website is information that will give you a better idea of (1) what your case is worth, and (2) how much money that puts in your pocket.

 This page will give you a ton of information and statistics about your case.
 But if you have a seriously hurt, you need someone to fight for you.
 We fight for every last penny we can get either by way of settlement or trial.
 If you have a serious personal injury case, call 800-553-8082 or get a free online consultation here.
 We will fight for you.The Search for a Settlement Formula